What is Responsibility- Really?

 A child spills something.

-You see it in their face.
+You see it in his face.

 The pause.